-KoçSistem participates in LEAP Expo as a leading tech brand from Türkiye
+KoçSistem Participates in LEAP Expo as a Leading Tech Brand from Türkiye

-- One of the most prestigious global technology expos, bringing together companies operating in the technology sector in the Middle East.

-Riyadh — Attending the event alongside KoçDigital, its subsidiary specializing in data science, artificial intelligence, and analytics, KoçSistem showcased its cutting-edge domestic technologies, ranging from digital publishing to cybersecurity.
+Attending the event alongside KoçDigital, its subsidiary specializing in data science, artificial intelligence, and analytics, KoçSistem (www.Kocsistem.com) showcased its cutting-edge domestic technologies, ranging from digital publishing to cybersecurity.

 Expanding to the Middle East: KoçSistem’s Strategic Move